Helping someone make decisions

 Personal welfare deputy

-You’ll make decisions about medical treatment and how someone is looked after.
+You will make decisions about medical treatment and how someone is looked after.
 Find out more about becoming a personal welfare deputy on GOV.UK.

-If you think someone might need our help managing their affairs you can ask us to make a care and support assessment.
+If you think someone might need our help managing their affairs, you can ask us to make a care and support assessment.